mgroves/realworld-aspnet-couchbase/README.md

   * *Models* folder - this is where data access objects are kept.
 These objects are used only for database interaction.
   * *Sliced* folders - these contain ASP.NET Core Controller(s), Mediatr request, response, and handler classes, viewmodels, and services for the functionality of the slice.
-    * User - Authorization/authentication, JWT, registration, login, anything for Users
+    * Users - Authorization/authentication, JWT, registration, login, anything for Users
     * ...more on the way...
   * *Extensions* folder - extension methods for ASP.NET functionality